pamarthiabhinav/AGH-Rentals/README.md

 # AGH Rentals

 **About The Project:** \
-&nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  AGH Rentals Is The Project Based On The Real World Domain Rentla Systems.
+&nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  AGH Rentals Is The Project Based On The Real World Domain Rental Systems.
 This Project Is Made With The Python Full Stack Development[PFSD] Tech Stack

 **Getting Started:** \
 &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  A rental system Project Written in Django.